Deep generative modelling of canonical ensemble with differentiable thermal properties

-After training, the PixelCNN model can perform direct sampling, and the sampled batches were used for statistical averaging.
+After training, the VaTD PixelCNN model can perform direct sampling, and the sampled batches were used for statistical averaging.
 In Fig.~\ref{fig:ising}(a), we estimated the free energy as a continuous function of temperature using Eq.~(\ref{eq:estPartFn}).
-As the 2D Ising can be analytically solved~\cite{isingExact}, we compared our numerical results with the exact free energy at each temperature point in Fig.~\ref{fig:ising}(a), and found that the relative errors are small, with the maximum happening near the PT region where the system exhibits long-range correlations and multiple meta-stable states.
-Similarly, we also calculated the square magnetization, which is in excellent agreement with the result obtained by the MCMC simulation, as shown in Fig.~\ref{fig:ising}(b).
-This indicates our method has comparable accuracy with MCMC, but is more efficient.
-The sampled configurations also provide valuable insights into the microscopic behaviors of the system, and demonstrates that the underlying physical transition is successfully captured.
-In Fig.~\ref{fig:ising}(c), we observe that the trained model effectively captures the microscopic changes at lower $\beta$, where the uniform spin direction gradually collapses.
-Hence, our method trained a neural network model that undergoes the same microscopic thermal transition as the target Ising model.
+As the 2D Ising can be analytically solved~\cite{isingExact}, we compared our numerical results with the exact free energy at each temperature point in Fig.~\ref{fig:ising}(a), and found that the relative errors are small, with the maximum happening near the PT region where the system exhibits long-range correlations.
+Similarly, we also calculated the squared magnetization, which is in excellent agreement with the result obtained by the unbiased MCMC simulation, as shown in Fig.~\ref{fig:ising}(b).
+This indicates that our statistical averages from direct sampling follow the actual ensemble averages closely, similar to MCMC but more efficient.
+The sampled configurations also provide valuable insights into the microscopic behaviors of the system, and demonstrate that the underlying physical transition is successfully captured.
+In Fig.~\ref{fig:ising}(c), we observe that, at lower $\beta$, the uniform spin direction gradually collapses.
+Hence, our trained neural network model undergoes the same microscopic thermal transition as the target Ising model.

-To further prove that our model successfully captures the subtle thermal transitions near the PTs, we computed mean energy and heat capacity, which are the derivatives of the free energy, as shown in Eq.~(\ref{eq:diffmeanEandCV}), and compared with the unbiased MCMC results in Fig.~\ref{fig:ising}(d).
+To further demonstrate that our model unbiasedly captures the subtle thermal transition effects near the PTs, we computed the mean energy and heat capacity, which are derivatives of the free energy as shown in Eq.~(\ref{eq:diffmeanEandCV}), using automatic differentiation on the estimated free energy.
+We then compared with the unbiased MCMC results in Fig.~\ref{fig:ising2}.
 Overall, our results agree very well with those from the MCMC simulation, with only slight deviations observed near the PT region.
 This implies that the estimated free energy aligns closely with the exact one to the second-order derivative.
-Moverover, comparing with statistical averaging using direct sampling, these derivatives have advantage in efficiency and accuracy (see appendix~\cite{SM} for the detailed comparisons).
+Moreover, compared with statistical averaging using direct sampling, this free energy derivative estimation of mean energy and heat capacity has advantages in efficiency and accuracy (see SI~\cite{SM} for detailed comparisons).